djpugh/MTfit/_sources/tutorial.rst.txt

 Scatangle file binning
 =================================

 Often the scatangle files are large with many samples at similar station angles.
 The size of these files can be reduced by binning these samples into similar bins.
-This can be done either before running mtfit or as a pre-inversion step using the command line parameters:
+This can be done either before running MTfit or as a pre-inversion step using the command line parameters:

     * --bin-scatangle=True - run the scatangle binning before the inversion
     * --bin-size=1.0 - set a bin size of 1.0 degrees.